 - A 50% reduction in embodied carbon, achieved via advanced timber technology above ground that negates the need for a traditional concrete structure.
 In the ground, low-carbon concrete is utilised.

-- Using Lifecycle Carbon Analysis (LCA), low-embodied carbon building materials including rammed earth have been selected that connect the building back to Country.
+- Using Life Cycle Assessment (LCA), low-embodied carbon building materials including rammed earth have been selected that connect the building back to Country.

 - The building’s prefabricated modular components are transported to the site and mechanically fixed together, generating a substantial reduction in construction time and cost.